-10 years ago, I decided that I was going to learn how to play the drums.
+10 years ago, I decided I was going to learn how to play the drums.

 As someone with little to no understanding of music and musical instruments, it was a total leap of faith.

 Visiting a rickety old music store in my local town in search of a beginner-friendly drum set, I took the first challenging step on my creative journey.